erochest/erochest.github.com/posts/notes/joy/index.md

 > Laughter is immeasurable.
 Be joyful<br/>
 > though you have considered all the facts.<br/>

-Just as I'm trying to be mindful of beauty, I'd like to be attuned to small acts of resistance and acts of resistance that make life better.
-But I also must constantly challenge myself not to rest there, but to push toward more direct and obvious resistance as well.
+Just as I'm trying to be mindful of beauty, I'd like to be attuned to small acts of resistance and acts of resistance that improve day-to-day life.

+But I also must challenge myself not to rest there, but to push toward more direct and obvious resistance as well.